Latest Article: Menopause - A Chinese Medicine View Learn more

 With you every step of the journey

-Acupuncture has been helping people manage pain for thousands of years
+Acupuncture and herbs have been helping people manage pain for thousands of years

 Traditional Chinese medicine theory states that ‘when there is free flow, there is no pain’.
 We use acupuncture (as well as massage and moxa) to restore balance and create free flow in order to reduce pain, promote recovery and prevent the development of a chronic condition.

-Chronic painful conditions, such as fibromyagia, can benefit from acupuncture treatment to reduce pain and to reduce the fatigue and anxiety associated with their condition.
+Chronic painful conditions, such as fibromyalgia, can benefit from treatment to reduce pain and to reduce the fatigue and anxiety associated with the condition.
 We always take a full case history to try and identify the root cause of pain so we can treat it fully rather than looking at each symptom in isolation.
-For example, a patient may seek treatment for pain associated with arthritis but also experience headaches, digestive discomfort and insomnia.
-We try to establish a link between all the symptoms to determine a root diagnosis, this allows us to focus of treating the whole person so although treatment is focused on relieving their pain, they should also notice improvements to their headaches, digestion and sleep.
+For example, a patient may seek treatment for joint pain associated with arthritis but also experience headaches, digestive discomfort and insomnia.
+We try to establish a link between all the symptoms to determine a root diagnosis, this allows us to focus on treating the whole person from all angles.
+In this way, treatment is concentrated on the joint pain and any contributing factors so in addition to less pain, the patient may notice improvements to their headaches, digestion and sleep.

 I believe there is always something we can offer to help relieve and hopefully resolve pain no matter how chronic or severe.
 The benefit of acupuncture is that it is not a drug; it can be used alongside most medication, it is non-invasive and will not create negative side-effects like drowsiness that some pain medication can create.
 There are different styles and techniques of acupuncture that mean we don’t even need to touch the area of pain in order to treat it; using Dr Tan’s Balance System we may put needles in your ankle to treat your wrist.
 Other techniques involve the stimulation motor or trigger points to relax or activate muscles, scalp or ear needling to activate the nervous system or traditional channel based treatments.